-My football weekend at Harvard was a blast.
-Jack outed me in front of the packed football stadium during halftime.
-He was really putting on a show, with his MOOG blaring from the stadium speakers and the cheerleaders twirling and tumbling to his music.
-After a busy workweek, I just relaxed and laughed my ass off at all the skits, especially the tigers being chased around the cheerleaders’ pyramid.
-It reminded me of the Sambo’s restaurant where I sat with Jimmy Olson for hours after escaping from the Fort Lauderdale hospital.
-Trudie was right by my side, relieved that I had shown up.
-The Smith girls didn’t object when Jack and I spent Saturday after football fucking like rabbits.
+My football weekend at Harvard is a blast.
+Jack outs me in front of the packed football stadium during halftime.
+He is really putting on a show, with his MOOG blaring from the stadium speakers and the cheerleaders twirling and tumbling to his music.
+After a busy workweek, I just relax and laugh my ass off at all the skits, especially the tigers being chased around the cheerleaders’ pyramid.
+It reminds me of the Sambo’s restaurant where I sat with Jimmy Olson for hours after escaping from the Fort Lauderdale hospital.
+Trudie is right by my side, relieved that I showed up.
+The Smith girls don’t object when Jack and I spend Saturday after football fucking like rabbits.
 Girls can be jealous when their boyfriends are having sex without them.
-We made it up to them that night.
-Trudie and I got distracted by Jack’s aggressive love-making, worried he was overwhelming his 17-year-old virgin.
-Once they finished and went instantly asleep, we spent the rest of the night with more mutual loving-making.
-I wasn’t as exhausted from my busy week as I thought.
-After seeing our ‘dates’ off to Smith, Jack had a minor meltdown taking me to the airport for my flight to LA.
-A flamboyant goodbye kiss in the departure lounge solved his broken heart.
-We both loved putting on a show.
-LA was going to be Showtime for me.
-I was primed and ready.
+We make it up to them that night.
+Trudie and I get distracted by Jack’s aggressive love-making, worried he’s overwhelming his 17-year-old virgin.
+Once they finish and go instantly asleep, we spend the rest of the night with more mutual loving-making.
+I’m not as exhausted from my busy week as I thought.
+After seeing our ‘dates’ off to Smith, Jack has a minor meltdown taking me to the airport for my flight to LA.
+A flamboyant goodbye kiss in the departure lounge solves his broken heart.
+We both love putting on a show.
+LA is going to be Showtime for me.
+I’m primed and ready.

-Tony and Jimmy met me at LAX.
-We went directly to the Whiskey a Go-Go.
+Tony and Jimmy meet me at LAX.
+We go directly to the Whiskey a Go-Go.
 Every Sunday afternoon they put on local bands.
-It was a scene.
-The audience was more interesting than the bands, who needed more stage presence.
-They were just a backdrop to the action on the floor.
-The crowd looked like they had just come from the midnight showing of ‘Rocky Horror’ at the Rialto in South Pasadena.
-To the left of the stage was a corner where you could spark up a joint and not be seen by the bouncers.
-Jimmy introduced me to a tall girl called Suzie Chap Stick.
-Her father was Belgian and had an import business.
-He smuggled Moroccan hash inside wax candles.
-One hit and my head exploded.
-With the hash pipe still in my hand, I crashed backwards through the crowd, creating an open space between me and the stoners who wanted their pipe back.
-They looked aghast as I spotlighted their illegal activity.
-It was all good as my head deflated enough to return the pipe.
-Tony laughed that I had to make a show of my entrance to the scene.
+It’s a scene.
+The audience is more interesting than the bands, who need more stage presence.
+They’re just a backdrop to the action on the floor.
+The crowd looks like they had just came from the midnight showing of ‘Rocky Horror’ at the Rialto in South Pasadena.
+To the left of the stage is a corner where you can spark up a joint and not be seen by the bouncers.
+Jimmy introduces me to a tall girl called Suzie Chap Stick.
+Her father is Belgian and has an import-export business.
+He smuggles Moroccan hash inside wax candles.
+One hit and my head explodes.
+With the hash pipe still in my hand, I crash backwards through the crowd, creating an open space between me and the stoners who want their pipe back.
+They look aghast as I spotlight their illegal activity.
+It’s all good as my head deflates enough to return the pipe.
+Tony laughs that I had to make a show of my entrance to the scene.

-We hung out with a group of high school kids from the Westside, Westwood and Santa Monica.
-Their leader was a morose boy with spiked bleached hair, calling himself Bobby Pin.
-I started calling him Safety, upgrading his transgender persona.
+We hang out with a group of high school kids from the Westside, Westwood and Santa Monica.
+Their leader is a morose boy with spiked bleached hair, calling himself Bobby Pin.
+I start calling him Safety, upgrading his transgender persona.

-“Just you can call me that,” Safety decided.
+“Just you can call me that,” Safety decides.
 “Wanna join our clique.
 I’ll mark you on the wrist.”

-He grabbed my arm and was about to burn me with his cigarette.
+He grabs my arm and is about to burn me with his cigarette.

-I pulled away.
-“Not ready to be scarred for life,” I declined.
+I pull away.
+“Not ready to be scarred for life,” I decline.

-“You’re no fun,” as he walked away, followed by a coterie of five girls.
-He looked back and winked at me.
-I guess he was cool.
+“You’re no fun,” as he walks away, followed by a coterie of five girls.
+He looks back and winks at me.
+I guess he’s cool.

-“Don’t fall in with those suburban punks,” Jimmy warned.
+“Don’t fall in with those suburban punks,” Jimmy warns.
 “They party hardy on the weekend and go home to recover all week.
 Their parents pay their bills.”

 “And Doug pays yours.”

-“We earn our keep,” he responded, thinking a blow job was a chore, like taking out the trash.
+“We earn our keep,” he responds, thinking a blow job is a household chore, like taking out the trash.

-I laughed at him, thinking about the Dolls’ ‘Trash’ song.
-It was where it all started for me when I was 14.
+I laugh at him, thinking about the Dolls’ ‘Trash’ song.
+It’s where it all started for me when I was 14.

-I followed him and Tony back to Suzie Chapstick and her suburban group for more hash.
-They refused to give me the pipe.
-I wasn’t cool enough.
-I was so high I was happy not to indulge any more.
+I follow him and Tony back to Suzie Chapstick and her suburban group for more hash.
+They refuse to give me the pipe.
+I’m not cool enough.
+I’m so high I’m happy not to indulge any more.

-Soon we were at Oki Dog, watching the street action.
-Sunday night was last call for the trolls picking up boys on Santa Monica Blvd. before going back to their straight lives.
-The tricks would go crazy trying to get the attention of cruisers who drove fancy Mercedes or Jags.
+Soon we are at Oki Dog, watching the street action.
+Sunday night is last call for the trolls picking up boys on Santa Monica Blvd. before going back to their straight lives.
+The tricks go crazy trying to get the attention of cruisers who drive fancy Mercedes or Jags.
 Ford drivers were tolerated but anyone in a Chevy was considered to be a Mexican lowlife, trying to get away without paying.
-Twenty bucks was the going rate; the actual sex act was negotiable.
-The nicer the car, the more the trick would be willing to perform – a reversal of trickle-down economics.
-Jimmy was hot to go.
-He promised to bring back a joint after scoring a trick.
-I encouraged him as my hash high had receded and a joint seemed a good way to chill out.
+Twenty bucks is the going rate; the actual sex act is negotiable.
+The nicer the car, the more the trick is willing to perform – a reversal of trickle-down economics.
+Jimmy is hot to go.
+He promises to bring back a joint after scoring a trick.
+I encourage him as my hash high has receded and a joint seems like a good way to chill out.

-Tony asked me if I expected to see Joan Jett, saying that The Runaways were returning soon from their Japanese tour.
-I admitted I was hoping to see her, ‘to practice my Japanese.’
-Tony laughed.
-Jimmy quickly returned and I got my fix.
-I felt 14 again.
-I told them about my adventures with Joey and how getting high led me to be a degenerate.
-The three of us sat at a picnic table at Oki Dog on Santa Monica and sang the Dolls’ ‘Personality Crisis.’
+Tony asks me if I expected to see Joan Jett, saying that The Runaways are returning soon from their Japanese tour.
+I conffirm I’m hoping to see her, ‘to practice my Japanese.’
+Tony laughs.
+Jimmy quickly returns and I get my fix.
+I feel 14 again.
+I tell them about my adventures with Joey and how getting high led me to be a degenerate.
+The three of us sit at a picnic table at Oki Dog on Santa Monica and sing the Dolls’ ‘Personality Crisis.’

-It all came back to me.
+It all comes back to me.
 Pot works like reverse time travel, taking you back and keeping you from going forward into adulthood.
-I realized that Robby’s maintain strategy was his way to stay a 14-year-old forever.
-I asked Tony if Doug would take us to Dan Tana’s for pizza.
+I realize that Robby’s maintain strategy is his way to stay a 14-year-old forever.
+I ask Tony if Doug will take us to Dan Tana’s for pizza.
 I needed my pizza fix.

-“Dan Tana’s not the place for good pizza,” he demurred.
+“Dan Tana’s not the place for good pizza,” he demurs.

-We jumped into his Datsun and drove to Hollywood proper, Yucca and Las Palmas, Two Guys from Italy.
-It was tucked into a strip mall, just a joint.
-With low expectations, I was surprised it was tasty and fit the bill.
-They called me a snob for ranking pizza places.
-I told them about the Pizza Pit in Ames.
+We jump into his Datsun and drive to Hollywood proper, Yucca and Las Palmas, Two Guys from Italy.
+It’s tucked into a strip mall, just a joint.
+With low expectations, I’m surprised it was tasty and fits the bill.
+They call me a snob for ranking pizza places.
+I tell them about the Pizza Pit in Ames.

-“I thought Iowa was just one big pit,” Tony joked.
+“I thought Iowa was just one big pit,” Tony jokes.

-Jimmy pulled a dead cockroach out of his pocket and stuck it on the last slice.
-When one of the two guys came over with the bill, we all pointed to the roach.
+Jimmy pulls a dead cockroach out of his pocket and sticks it on the last slice.
+When one of the two guys comes over with the bill, we all point to the roach.

-“I’sa so sorry,” the Guido apologized.
+“I’sa so sorry,” the Guido apologizes.
 “We justa fumigated.
 It musta fallen from-a the ceiling.”

-We left without having to pay.
-I left five bucks as a tip.
-Tony and Jimmy laughed at me.
-I had picked up entitled habits from Jack.
-We walked around Hollywood Blvd, bumming quarters from the tourists.
-Looking into the Gold Cup, Jimmy pulled on our sleeves and we hustled away.
+We leave without having to pay.
+I leave five bucks as a tip.
+Tony and Jimmy laugh at me.
+I have picked up Jack’s entitled habits.
+We walk around Hollywood Blvd, bumming quarters from the tourists.
+Looking into the Gold Cup, Jimmy pulls on our sleeves and we hustled away.